SO44011/SOU44013 Conflict Studies

 - Critically analyse the role of external involvement and the ‘peace industry’ within a conflict zone;

-- Understand the reasons behind the globalisation of these conflicts and relate this to other conflicts.
+- Understand the reasons behind the globalisation of the conflict and relate this to other conflicts.

 Lectures & Tutorials/ Contact hours:

 One lecture and one tutorial per week.

 Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 22 hrs; Self-study: 284 hrs.
 Total: 350 hours.

 - Gelvin, J. (2013).
 The Israel-Palestine Conflict: One Hundred Years of War.